merledu/caravan/docs/dev/fundamentals.rst

 Design Fundamentals
 ===================

-This guide will go through the design fundamentals and re-usability concepts used in the Caravan framework.
+This guide will go through the design fundamentals, re-usability concepts, and adding support for other bus protocols in the Caravan framework.

 .. toctree::
    :maxdepth: 2